BiAPoL/blog/docs/johannes_mueller/qtdesigner_and_magicgui/Readme.md

 ![Final widget](imgs/12_widget_in_napari.PNG)

+Not that you can access *all previously added widgets* from Python by `widget.name_given_to_widget_in_desginer`.
+For instance, we can access the slider widget we created earlier by `widget.horizontal_slider_widget`.
+Let's see all of this in action:

+### Adding a magicgui widget to a custom widget

 We now want to add a magicgui widget to the widget we just created.
 We can create magicgui widgets with this simple code snippet:

 ```python